wp-plugins/chatroll-live-chat/readme.txt

 **Benefits & Features:**

 ***Elegant & Simple Interface***

 * Clean, clutter-free user interface
 * Embed using shortcode or widget

 ***Flexible Customization***

 * Customize colors and size to match the look of your site

 ***User Integration***

 * Supports Single Sign-On (SSO) for seamless integration with WordPress user profiles

 ***Powerful Moderation***

 * Moderate with 1-click delete, profanity filters and IP block

 ***Fine-Grained Access Control***

 * Manage read, write and moderate permissions for Guests and Registered users

 ***Fast Loading and Scalable***

 * Chat connects instantly - No heavy Flash download!
 * AJAX / DHTML compliant - Works on all major browsers, iPhone and Android!

 ***Hosted, Cloud Solution***

 * No programming, servers or database maintenance
 * On-demand scaling - Supports over 500+ simultaneous users

 ***FREE!***

 * Get it Free today
 * Upgrade anytime for premium support and capacity

-**Important: Please Rate the Chatroll Plugin!**
-Your rating and feedback will help us improve Chatroll, and is important.
-Please leave a feedback!

 **<a href='http://chatroll.com/create'>Get Your Chatroll Now &raquo;</a>**